yashamonkar/PGE_Composite_Index/README.md

 # PGE_Composite_Index

-A composite index-based instrument for managing the financial risk of variable hydrometerology for electric utilities.
+This is the code repository for the paper "A composite index-based instrument for managing the financial risk of variable hydrometerology for electric utilities".
-This manuscript is currently under peer-review.
+This work is currently under peer review  (https://www.cell.com/patterns/home).
-An open-source archived version of this study can be found here -
+# The document can be found here - https://doi.org/10.1016/j.patter.2022.100454

+All code to replicate the work done in the paper along with the supplementery materials is archived here.
+The scripts in the /codebase, when run, replicate the entire study along with additional cases and plots for an extensive analysis.
+Most individual sub-routines are stored as functions in /functions.

 **Abstract**